g0tmk/dotfiles-linux/README.md

     ```

 0. Install firefox stable (from [here](https://wiki.debian.org/Firefox#Firefox_Stable.2C_Beta_and_Nightly))

+    - Note: If you don't care about having the most modern firefox, skip all this and
+      run `sudo apt install firefox-esr` instead.

     ```bash
     # download firefox from website and extract to a directory in home: